 Each exercise bike in this review was put through the same rigorous testing process and evaluation.
 We identified several metrics that we feel are important to each model's performance; exercise quality (including companion apps), comfort, user interface, features, and setup and portability.
 We took extensive notes during testing and scored each model on our predetermined metrics to identify our award winners and top recommendations.

-The NordicTrack S22i has adjustable incline/decline, and the iFit app's trainer-led scenic rides and AutoAdjust resistance and incline help to simulate the feel of real-world riding and provide a unique, immersive workout.
+The NordicTrack S22i has adjustable incline/decline, and the iFit app's trainer-led scenic rides and AutoAdjust resistance and incline help to simulate the feel of real-world riding and provide a unique, immersive workout experience.
 Bowflex also brings something unique to the table with the lean feature on the VeloCore.
 The bike can be ridden in a traditional stationary position, or it can be unlocked to enter lean mode where the rider can tip the bike side to side while following along with the lean programs on the JRNY app.
 Leaning the bike provides a natural-ish riding sensation and provides a surprisingly effective workout for the core and other stabilization muscles.

 The Peloton Bike+ has an Auto-Follow feature and the bike can make automatic resistance changes based on the class you're following, and the large screen can be turned and tilted in any direction while doing any of the off-bike workouts.
 The MYX II Plus comes with a set of 6 hand weights, a kettlebell, mats, a resistance band, and a foam roller to outfit your exercise space with just about everything you need for the on and off-the-bike workouts on the OpenFit app.
 Like the Peloton, the MYX's screen also rotates and tilts for easy viewing.